Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/top-n-and-remain.md

 │ null │ 49000050 │
 └──────┴──────────┘
 ```
+This method uses ROW_NUMBER() to segregate the top N from the rest.

-## Using WITH TOTALS
+## Method 5: Using WITH TOTALS

-The total number will include the top rows as well so the remainder must be calculated by the application
+This method includes totals for all groups, and you calculate the remainder on the application side.

 ```
 SELECT